HL7/US-Core/input/intro-notes/StructureDefinition-us-core-provenance-intro.md

 {% include prov-white-list.md %}

-* If a system receives a provider in `Provenance.agent.who` as free text they must capture who sent them the information as the organization.
+-  If a system receives a provider in `Provenance.agent.who` as free text they must capture who sent them the information as the organization.
 On request they  **SHALL** provide this organization as the source and **MAY** include the free text provider.
+- {:.new-content #FHIR-28179}Systems that need to know the activity has occurred SHOULD populate the activity.

 ### Examples